I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 Shego arched an eyebrow.
 "You had the chance?"

 Ron and Yori decided to disappear because of the personal conversation going on.
 Besides, it was almost time to get the event started.
-The trio barely noticed that they were left alone, but they did take advantage of that to continue their conversation.
+The trio barely noticed they were left alone, but they took advantage of that to continue their conversation.

-"I worked my charms and Hirotaka seemed to like me," Bonnie answered.
-She had to work her charm in overdrive and seem more like a tease than usual, but it kept him away from Kim and that was what was important, not that she had ever revealed that as her motivation.
+"I worked my charms and Hirotaka seemed to like me," Bonnie answered with a shrug.
+She had to work her charm in overdrive and seem more like a tease than usual, but it kept him away from Kim and that was what was important, not she had ever revealed that as her motivation.

 "Yeah, well, usually when he seems to like a girl, they end up on their backs or with their asses in the air.
 He didn't try that with either of you?"
 Shego asked, concern breaking through her angry eyes.